filkata123/harmonyOS_audio_visualizer/README.md

 (make sure that IL2CPP is chosen and ARMv7 + ARM64 are enabled in the Player settings)
 4. Install .apk (might need to allow permissions for non-play-store apps)

+## How to use
+Just run the app!

+However, if you want to play around with the code, in the scenes you can find the _Bubble_ object which has two scripts _Bubble Mesh Generator_ and _Audio Soft Body_.
+- _Bubble Mesh Generator_: Initializes bubble.
+The public variables can be used to change the size and resolution of the bubble.
+- _Audio Soft Body_: Continuously updates the bubble to deform based on the music's frequency.
+The public variables will change how much the bubble is deforemd.
+One can also find the shader for the bubble under Shaders/BubbleSoftGlass.

 ## Future improvements
 This is a very barebones POC that I made in 4 hours on a Sunday.
 Had I more time to spend on this event I would focus on the following:
 1. Use system sound so that the user can e.g. put Spotify on an experience the visualization of their songs.
 Instead, right now there is a static song.
 This is not easily doable in Unity, but can be achieved with some libraries (I think).